 On the other hand, there are also aggregation functions that are used in aggregation operators but not allowed in T-SQL, such as ANY.

 The table below lists all currently known aggregate functions, with a description, and details of the initial value assigned to the internal counters and how those counters are updated as rows are processed.
+In some cases there are multiple ways to achieve the same result; since Microsoft has not released any official documentation I have listed the most likely method in those cases.

 |Function name||Description||Initialize counters||Update counters|